KushajveerSingh/personal-website/docs/rust/why_rust.md

 ### No Dangling Pointers

-To ensure heal-allocated values are not accessed after been freed, langauges use garbage collection or reference counting.
+To ensure heap-allocated values are not accessed after been freed, languages use garbage collection or reference counting.
 But this increases runtime cost, and garbage collection is also a source of non-deterministic behavior.

 Rust has three rules, to specify when each value is freed, and ensure all pointers to it are gone by that point.
 This is all compile time, and at runtime regular pointers are used.